galacticgargleblaster/abnormalizer/README.md

 ## About

-This is an atrocious hack built atop pygments, a legitimate syntax-highlighting library.
+This is an atrocious hack, a pile of fragile heuristics built atop pygments, a legitimate syntax-highlighting library.

 ## *Real World* formatters for *Real World* code style standards